 Brokers & Brokerage Firms

 Buying a stock is a little buying a car or a house.
 It helps to go a car dealer or a real estate agent so that you can see all the choices that are out there.
 Most people don’t use Amazon to buy a house.
-They hire a real estate agent who knows the housing market and works with other real estate agents to find houses for sale./p]
+They hire a real estate agent who knows the housing market and works with other real estate agents to find houses for sale.

 There are a number of types of brokers.
 Full service brokers will not only perform the trades for you but will also manage your portfolio for you and give you trading advice.
 Other brokers, such as discount brokers, won’t give you any advice at all.
 With a discount broker, you can make your own trades and not have to pay any commissions.

-The most important thing to look at when choosing a stock broker is the services that they offer and the structure of their fees.
+The two most important thing to look at when choosing a stock broker is the services that they offer and the structure of their fees.
 Brokers charge investors in various ways, depending on the type of services you’re looking for.